-Recently, Hopkins Public Schools in Minnesota hosted a student panel to understand more deeply from the perspective of students why students of color were not taking AP classes.
-One student on the panel described a teacher that kept encouraging her and telling her that she can do it.
-It is the reason she took the classes and stayed in them.
+Recently, Hopkins Public Schools in Minnesota hosted a student panel to understand more deeply—from the perspective of students—why students of color were not taking AP classes.
+One student on the panel described a teacher that kept encouraging her and telling her that she could do it.
+That encouragement was the reason that student took the classes and stayed in them.
 She remarked, “It was a teacher who encouraged me, and that conversation didn’t cost the district any money.
 It was the belief a teacher had in me that made the difference.”

 When students are more confident, they will achieve at higher levels (Brookhart, 2013).

 When students are more confident, they will be more open to feedback that helps them improve (Brookhart, 2013).

 When students are more confident, it fosters a sense of possibility (Brookhart, 2013).

 When students experience strength-based feedback, they will begin to see how to provide others’ strength-based feedback.
 Students get most of their feedback from peers, and Hattie (2009) indicates that much of it is inaccurate.
 With a focus on strength-based feedback and specifically teaching learners how to provide feedback, it has great potential to be more accurate and have a positive impact on learning.
 Peer feedback is one aspect of classroom that contributes to a culture of learning when students provide more accurate and useful feedback to their peers (Andrade, 2013).

 How might one begin to see the power of strength-based feedback as I have described?
 Try the following five action steps and notice the impact on students and the learning culture in the classroom: